How To Evaluate Articles & Books

 is one you should use:

-Point of View - What's the intent of the website: (to persuade you,
+Purpose/Point of View - What's the intent of the website, (to persuade you,

 sell something, etc.)?

-Based on the original CRAAP TEST created by Librarian Molly Beestrum, Dominican University; and Vanderbilt Library's adaptation.
+Based on the original CRAP TEST created by Librarian Molly Beestrum, Dominican University; and Vanderbilt Library's adaptation.